 A RESILIENT LOS ANGELES.
 Resilience is so much more than disaster preparedness; it is a value that guides everything we do in Los Angeles.
-That’s why Mayor Garcetti, in partnership with 100 Resilient Cities, released Los Angeles’ first citywide Resilience Strategy which includes 15 goals and 96 actions to help the City plan for the opportunities and challenges that the future is sure to bring.
+That’s why Mayor Garcetti, in partnership with 100 Resilient Cities, released Los Angeles’ first citywide Resilience Strategy which includes 15 goals and 96 actions to help the City plan for future opportunities and challenges.
 Mayor Garcetti also signed a historic executive directive that commits City departments to appoint Chief Resilience Officers who will take the lead in making Los Angeles stronger and safer.

 NEW FOCUS ON EMERGING THREATS.
 In the face of growing cyber threats, the Mayor launched a citywide cybersecurity program and the Integrated Security Operation Center designed to coordinate our City’s defense, rapidly respond to network attacks, and maintain and recover critical operations after an attack.
 To help small businesses, the Mayor started L.A.
 Cyber Lab, a first of its kind public-private partnership dedicated to sharing threat data — including all of the attacks attempted against the City — across the public and private sectors.

 HELPING ANGELENOS IN TIMES OF NEED.
 Mayor Garcetti has expanded the City’s Crisis Response Team program to more than 250 volunteer responders dedicated to supporting fellow Angelenos during difficult times.
-In 2018, volunteers responded more than 670 times to provide critical services and emotional support to people impacted by violent incidents, averaging more 3,000 volunteer hours.
+In 2019, volunteers responded more than 713 times to provide critical services and emotional support to people impacted by violent incidents, averaging more than 3,000 volunteer hours.
 Mayor Garcetti also created the City’s first Clergy Task Force program — training faith leaders to respond alongside CRT members.